 - DEXA (Dual-Energy X-Ray Absorptiometry)

-Arguably the most affordable method of body comp testing is skinfold testing using skin calipers.
-Skinfold testing involves taking a device known as a caliper, pinching the skin and fat underneath the skin (known as subcutaneous fat), pulling the skinfold away from the underlying muscle, and measuring the thickness of the skinfold with the caliper.
-(1) Usually this is done on several standard sites on the body.
-The measurement is then plugged into an equation which gives you estimated fat mass and fat-free mass percentage.
+Arguably the most affordable method of body comp testing is skinfold testing using skin callipers.
+Skinfold testing involves taking a device known as a calliper, pinching the skin and fat underneath the skin (known as subcutaneous fat), pulling the skinfold away from the underlying muscle, and measuring the thickness of the skinfold with the calliper.
+Usually, this is done on several standard sites on the body.
+The measurement is then plugged into an equation with estimated fat mass and fat-free mass percentage.

 - Most affordable